Barry-lab/openEPhys_DACQ/README/_build/html/_sources/recordingPCandOpenEphysGUI.txt

 	cd ~/Programs/OpenEphysGUI/plugin-GUI/Builds/Linux/
 	make
 	make -f Makefile.plugins

-If you get an error during the compilation of plug-ins (the above command) regarding KWIK Format, then you can remove KWIK format from the plug-in directory with this terminal command ``rm -rf ~/Programs/OpenEphysGUI/plugin-GUI/Source/Plugins/KWIKFormat`` and run the above commands again to compile without the KWIKFormat plug-in.

 Create a shortcut for OpenEphys application in the home folder.
 Use terminal command ``gedit ~/OpenEphysGUI`` to create the file and add these lines to the file to link it to the compiled application: